Saviour1001/docs/Articles/how_to_use_bitcoin_core_onion_service.md

 brew install tor
 ```

-- To get the Tor Running:
+- To get the Tor running, run this command on a terminal, and leave it running:

 ```
 tor